openfheorg/openfhe-network-examples/README.md

 `raven` directory to see how such networks can be configured (in our case we use the `raven` network emulation to build our networks).

-### Single file PRE implementation -- allows for testing/timing measurment without network overhead. [verified as working]
+### Single file PRE implementation -- allows for testing/timing measurment without network overhead.

 ------------------------------------------------------------------